-Leveraging risk.
+Leveraging Risk.
 The use of leverage, such as entering into futures contracts, options, and short sales, may magnify the Fund's gains or losses.
 Because many derivatives have a leverage component, adverse changes in the value or level of the underlying instrument can result in a loss substantially greater than the amount invested in the derivative itself.
 Certain derivatives have the potential for unlimited loss, regardless of the size of the initial investment.

 Liquidity Risk.
 Liquidity risk is the risk that a Fund may not be able to buy or sell an investment at an advantageous time or price, which could force a Fund to hold a security that is declining in value or forego other investment opportunities.
 An illiquid instrument is harder to value because there may be little or no market data available based on purchases or sales of the instrument.
 Liquidity risk may result from the lack of an active market or a reduced number and capacity of traditional market participants to make a market in fixed income securities.
 A Fund may also experience liquidity risk to the extent it invests in private placement securities, securities of issuers with smaller market capitalizations, or securities with substantial market and/or credit risk.
 The liquidity of an issuer's securities may decrease if its credit rating falls, it experiences sudden unexpected cash outflows, or some other event causes counterparties to avoid trading with or lending to the issuer.
 Liquidity risk is greater for below investment grade securities and restricted securities, especially in difficult market conditions.
 Over the past three decades, bond markets have grown more quickly than dealer capacity to engage in fixed income trading.
 In addition, recent regulatory changes applicable to financial intermediaries that make markets in debt securities have restricted or made it less desirable for those financial intermediaries to hold large inventories of less liquid debt securities.
 Because market makers provide stability to a market through their intermediary services, a reduction in dealer inventory may lead to decreased liquidity and increased volatility in the fixed income markets.
 Additional legislative or regulatory actions to address perceived liquidity or other issues in the debt securities markets could alter or impair a Fund's ability to pursue its investment objectives or use certain investment strategies and techniques.
 Liquidity risk may intensify during periods of economic uncertainty.
-Debt securit
+Debt securities with longer durations may face heightened liquidity risk.
+Unusually high redemption requests or other unusual market conditions may make it difficult for a Fund to honor redemption requests within the permitted period.
+Meeting such requests could require a Fund to sell securities at reduced prices or under unfavorable conditions.
+Other market participants may be attempting to liquidate holdings at the same time as a Fund, which could increase supply in the market and contribute to liquidity risk.